Fawaz-I/kunaya/README.md

 ## Newsletter System

-The website includes a complete newsletter subscription system:
+The website includes a complete newsletter subscription and unsubscribe system:

-- **Mailchimp Integration**: Subscribers are automatically added to a Mailchimp list
+- **Mailchimp Integration**: Subscribers are automatically added to or removed from a Mailchimp list
-- **reCAPTCHA Protection**: Uses Google reCAPTCHA v2 Invisible to prevent spam submissions
+- **reCAPTCHA Protection**: Uses Google reCAPTCHA v2 Invisible to prevent spam submissions for both subscribe and unsubscribe actions
+- **Rate Limiting**: Prevents abuse by limiting requests to 5 per minute per IP address
+- **Email Validation**: Robust regex pattern validation and input sanitization to prevent injection attacks
 - **Form Variants**:
   - Default: Full-width form with heading and description
   - Inline: Compact form for use in other components
 - **Responsive Feedback**: Visual feedback for success/error states
 - **Error Handling**: Proper validation and error handling for all edge cases
 - **Test Mode**: Development mode for testing without sending actual API requests
+- **Unsubscribe Flow**: Dedicated page and API endpoint for users to unsubscribe from the newsletter

 Environment variables required:
 ```